LANGUAGE MODEL USING REVERSE TRANSLATIONS

 1. A method comprising:

-- accessing a translation system, the translation system configured to generate a machine translation of source material from a source language into a destination language, the translation system being trained using destination language training data and comprising;
+- accessing a translation system, the translation system configured to generate a machine translation of source material from a source language into a destination language, the translation system being trained using destination language training data;

-analyzing supplemental destination language training data for training the language model, the supplemental destination language training data comprising one or more of;
+analyzing supplemental destination language training data for training the translation system, the supplemental destination language training data comprising one or more of;

-monolingual destination language material that has been previously machine translated from the source language, ordestination language material for which translation into the source language has been previously requested; and
+monolingual destination language material associated with a machine translation from the source language into the destination language, ordestination language material associated with a request for translation into the source language; and

-based on the analyzing, modifying the language model to account for the supplemental destination language training data.
+based on the analyzing, modifying the translation system to account for the supplemental destination language training data.

 Exemplary embodiments relate to techniques for improving machine translation systems.
 The machine translation system may apply one or more models for translating material from a source language into a destination language.
 The models are initially trained using training data.
 According to exemplary embodiments, supplemental training data is used to train the models, where the supplemental training data uses in-domain material to improve the quality of output translations.
 In-domain data may include data that relates to the same or similar topics as those expected to be encountered in a translation of material from the source language into the destination language.
 In-domain data may include material previously translated from the source language into the destination language, material similar to previous translations, and destination language material that has previously been the subject of a request for translation into the source language.